clericl/aframe-starter/README.md

 ```
 ReferenceError: AFRAME is not defined
 ```
 Getting this in your console?
 Update the version numbers of the core scripts in `index.html`.
-The 8th Wall CDN versions of each are updated whenever the base repository they are forked from are updated, so you can find the most up-to-date version numbers there:
+The 8th Wall CDN versions of each are updated whenever the base repository they are forked from are updated, so you can head over to find the most up-to-date version numbers:
 - https://github.com/8thwall/8frame
 - https://github.com/c-frame/aframe-extras